Sameera71/cloud/README.md

 # cloudwebsite

 open a terminal and run these commands.

+(If you have git installed...)
 > git clone https://github.com/targz011/cloudwebsite.git

 > cd cloudweb*

+(If git not installed, download zip file, extract and open it, start a terminal in the folder)

 > pip install virtualenv